 There are a number of reasons a child's class may end earlier than the adult class.
 Safety is our number one priority for your child, swimming second.
 Due to size, smaller children often get cold in the water quicker than larger children.
 If we see lips or body start to quiver and shiver, we will take a child out.
 During a class, the children will be learning and practicing, often tiring them out.
 After 45 minutes, if exhaustion is seen, we will take the children out.
 We do our best to keep all classes on cruise control with behavior and minimize unnecessary disturbances.
 However, if a child creates too many problems, an instructor may take a child out so other children may be taught without being distracted.
 We also end the class after 50 minutes so that we can talk with the parents about there childrens' progress.

 Do I/my child need to wear a swim cap and goggles?

 Swim caps are not necessary, but we recommend people with long hair to pull it back with a hair band or hair piece.
-Goggles help protect your eyes from chlorine and seeing under the water.
-Seeing under the water helps with balance and navigation in the pool.
+Goggles help protect your eyes from chlorine and assist in seeing under water.
+Seeing under water helps with balance and navigation in the pool.